LesleyLai/blog/contents/blog/cpp_lambda/en.md

 title: "C++ Lambda Tutorial"
 lang: en
 create: '2019-03-25'
-lastModify: '2020-01-15'
+lastModify: '2021-10-12'
 categories:
 - cpp
 - code
 ---

 C++ lambda expression is a construct added to C++ back in C++11, and it continues to evolve in each version of the C++ standard.
-A core part of the language nowadays, lambda expressions enable programmers to write first-class and anonymous functions in C++.
+A core part of the language nowadays, lambda expressions enable programmers to express anonymous functions and closures in C++.
 This post describes what a lambda expression is, provides some basic usages, and outlines their benefits.

 <!-- end -->

 ## Basic Usage
 Passing functions as a parameter to customize the behavior of functions is a common task in programming.
 For example, since the conception of [standard algorithms library](https://en.cppreference.com/w/cpp/algorithm), a lot of the algorithms in the `<algorithm>` can take an invokable entity as a callback.
 However, before C++11, the only kinds of invokable entities in C++ are function pointers and function objects.
 Both of them require quite a bit of boilerplate, and this cumbersomeness even impedes the adaption of the standard algorithm library in practice.

 In the meantime, lots of programming languages support features of [anonymous functions](https://en.wikipedia.org/wiki/Anonymous_function).
 Before C++11, such features are mimicked by metaprogramming.
 For example, the Boost C++ library provided its [boost.lambda](http://www.boost.org/libs/lambda) library.
 Those metaprogramming hacks are slow to compile and some of the has performance implications at runtime; moreover, they require more boilerplate then one want.
 Thus, in C++11, lambda expressions are added as a language extension.
-As an example, the ISO C++ Standard shows usage of a lambda expression as a comparator of the `sort` algorithm. [^1]
+As an example, the ISO C++ Standard shows usage of a lambda expression as a comparator of the `sort` algorithm: [^1]

 [^1]:  See [**\[expr.prim.lambda\]**](http://eel.is/c%2B%2Bdraft/expr.prim.lambda#1)